 Who can use it: E-commerce, restaurants, retail, healthcare providers.

 This chatbot functionality concerns commerce.
 If you're building a chatbot to boost your sales and expand distribution channels, you have to provide at least one payment method.
 Here you will face a dilemma: implementing third parties or building a custom payment system?

 As for the custom payment system development, there's a gigantic amount of work to be done, which will definitely raise the cost of building a chatbot.
 You have to take care of:

 - Server issues.
 Where will they be located?
 How fast can they perform operations?

 - PCI DSS for the security of credit cards processing.

 - Architecture.
 Cloud vs. on-premise?
 Integration, benefits, and pitfalls of both.

 - Analytics.
 The ability to gather data about payments and overall performance of your system.

 If you're into third parties, your main concern will be choosing a reliable vendor.
-Braintree, Stripe, PayPal are verified companies that deliver the highest transaction speed and payment security.
-The only drawback of these third-parties is fees.
+Braintree, Stripe, and PayPal are verified companies with the highest transaction speed and payment security.
+The only drawback of these third parties is fees.

 2.9% + $0.30 per transaction